When Change Becomes the Operating Environment

 Organizational change is not an event in your professional life.
 It is the environment itself.
 Restructurings announced and then paused.
 Strategic pivots communicated in language designed to obscure more than it reveals.
 Reporting lines redrawn, then redrawn again before the first version is tested.
 Teams assembled for a mandate that shifts before the first deliverable is complete.

 The experience is particular.
-It is not the change itself that destabilizes — it is the sustained uncertainty about what the change will mean, when it will resolve, and whether your role, your team, or your trajectory survives it.
+It is not the change itself that destabilizes.
+It is the sustained uncertainty about what the change will mean, when it will resolve, and whether your role, your team, or your trajectory survives it.
 You have likely managed through multiple reorganizations.
 Each time, you adapted.
 Each time, something about the recovery took longer.
 The third restructuring does not feel like the first.
 The fifth feels qualitatively different from the third.

 The compounding nature of this experience is what distinguishes it from acute stress.
 Each reorganization does not arrive as an isolated event.
 It arrives in the context of every previous reorganization the brain has processed.
 The neural system does not reset between cycles.
-It accumulates a pattern of response — and that accumulated pattern increasingly determines the quality of your leadership, your decisions, and your capacity to operate effectively under pressure that shows no sign of resolving.
+It accumulates a pattern of response that increasingly determines the quality of your leadership, your decisions, and your capacity to operate effectively under pressure that shows no sign of resolving.

 The Neuroscience of Organizational Uncertainty